UKCloud/OpenShift-Grafana-Automation/README.md

 1. Have a Grafana instance deployed which has a route exposed as well as a [API key](https://grafana.com/docs/grafana/latest/http_api/auth/#create-api-token) generated.

+2. Ensure that the router IP of the cluster which this pod will be running in is whitelisted on the Grafana route in the destination cluster.

-2. Create a new OpenShift project using the following command: `oc new-project grafana-automation`
+3. Create a new OpenShift project using the following command: `oc new-project grafana-automation`

-3. Create an OpenShift secret using the following command: `oc create -f secret.yaml`
+4. Create an OpenShift secret using the following command: `oc create -f secret.yaml`

     Example secret.yaml: